-Online Homework Sets using MasteringChemistry will be assigned each week.
-Submitted responses must be the result of your individual effort and synthesis and must be submitted by noon each Thursday.
+Online Homework Sets & Activities using MasteringChemistry will be assigned each week.
+Submitted responses must be the result of your individual effort and synthesis and must be submitted by 11:30 pm CDT on each Wednesday.
 While you can work with classmates on homework, you need to ensure that you understand how to do the assigned problems so that you are able to do them without help from others.
-Please note that the due date may or may not be a date that the class meets synchronously.
 Late assignments may not be accepted, and verification of reasons may be requested.